Robust discrete complex analysis: A toolbox: Introduction

-In order to make the whole presentation self-contained, in {\bf Appendix} we derive all the basic facts of the discrete potential theory listed in Sect.~\ref{SubSect:BasicFacts} from properties \ref{PropertyS} and \ref{PropertyT} of the underlying random walk.
-In some sense, our paper uses these properties, formulated for simplest possible discrete domains (approximations of Euclidean discs), as ``black box assumptions'' that turn out to be enough to develop uniform estimates relating $\ZRWsign_\O$, $\xYsign_\O$ and $\ELsign_\O$ for all simply connected $\O$'s (see also Remark~\ref{Rem:ad=>ST}).
+In order to make the whole presentation self-contained, in the \hyperref[app]{Appendix} we derive all the basic facts of the discrete potential theory listed in Section~\ref{SubSect:BasicFacts} from properties \ref {PropertyS} and \ref{PropertyT} of the underlying random walk.
+In some sense, our paper uses these properties, formulated for the simplest possible discrete domains (approximations of Euclidean discs), as ``black box assumptions'' that turn out to be enough to develop uniform estimates relating $\ZRWsign_\O$, $\xYsign_\O$ and $\ELsign_\O$ for all simply connected $\O$'s; see also Remark~\ref{Rem:ad=>ST}.